harumuki/thorsten-hans.com/_posts/2020-05-14-how-to-run-commands-in-a-stopped-docker-container.md

 unsplash_user_ref: noaa
 ---

 You may already know the `exec` command, which allows you to execute a command inside of a running Docker container.
 This works excellent and will enable us to dive into a running container to inspect certain things like files in the file system, running processes, and other stuff.
 However, `exec` does not work when the Docker container stopped already.
+The following lines will explain and demonstrate how to run commands in stopped Docker containers.

 When we try to run `/bin/sh` on a stopped container using `docker exec`, Docker will throw a `No such container` error.
 We have to transform the stopped Docker container into a new Docker image before we can inspect the internals of the container.
 We can transform a container into a Docker image using the  `commit` command.
 All we need to know is the name or the identifier of the stopped container.
 (You can get a list of all stopped containers with `docker ps -a`).